Olympia and Belmore Railroad: History

 The Genesee & Wyoming formed the company in 2016 to lease a 13.06 mi BNSF Railway line between Olympia and Belmore.
 The line primarily carries traffic from Olympia's port facilities.
 Tacoma Rail had leased the line from 2004 to 2016 but chose not to renew.

+In 2024, it had 6 mi of track that it operated on.
+It interchanged with BNSF at East Olympia, Washington.
+It also interchanged with Union Pacific at Olympia and Tumwater, Washington.